notRaj2411/Blockchain-Project/README.md

 ### find_merkle_root()
 Hash values are generated for the list of transactions and stored in a sorted order.
 If the number of transactions are odd, the last hash is duplicated.
 The process is repeated to finally obtain the merkle root or the root hash value.

-### Flask is used with Postman for sending and receving releavnt JSON data via function calls.